 We have taken the consumption and wealth data at face value even though they have considerable measurement error.
 Although classical measurement error may produce good estimates of population averages, it can distort substantially the measurement of distributions.
 For example, suppose in the population all households were exactly consuming the proper amount given their wealth and annuities.
 But if wealth and consumption are measured with error it would appear that half are underconsuming and half are over-consuming.
-In particular people with negative wealth measurement error and positive consumption measurement error could appear to be substantially over-consuming.
+In particular people with negative measurement error in wealth and positive measurement error in consumption could appear to be substantially over-consuming.
 One method of accounting for measurement error is to group observations by some characteristic that is related to the outcome of interest but is not related to the observation error.
-In Tables 10 and 11 we have grouped by education level.
+In Tables 9 and 10 we have grouped the samples of couples and singles by education level.
 Among couples we see a strong gradient by education level.
-Total resources increase from about \$500 thousand among those lacking a high school education to \$1,400 thousand among the college educated, a factor of about 2.8.
-Consumption increases from \$306 thousand to \$547 thousand, a factor of about 1.8.
-Thus those with less than high school education over-consume relative to those with a college education.
+Total resources (initial wealth + PV of annuities) increase from about \$500 thousand among those lacking a high school education to \$1,400 thousand among the college educated, a factor of about 2.8.
+The present value of consumption increases from \$306 thousand to \$547 thousand, a factor of about 1.8.
+Thus those with less than high school education consume at a higher rate relative to their resources compared with those with a college education.
 However, even the lowest education group has excess wealth both at the mean and median.
 The column "% positive" shows the percent of people that die with positive wealth.
 Overall it is 78%, and it is only lower than average among the least educated.